bansan85/lib2lgc/src/2lgc/pattern/publisher/README.md

 The subscriber and the publisher can be in the same application, in direct connection mode.

-But you can use it with TCP (IPv4 and IPv6).
+But you can use it with TCP (IPv4 and IPv6) in raw mode or with gRPC.

 # Design